 You will bear any reinvestment risks resulting from a faster or slower rate of prepayment, repurchase or extension of receivables held by the trust.
 If you purchase a note at a discount, you should consider the risk that a slower than anticipated rate of principal payments on your note could result in an actual yield that is less than the anticipated yield.
-Conversely, if you purchase a note at a premium, you should consider the risk that a faster than anticipated rate of principal payments on your note could result in an actual yield that is less than the anticipated yield.
+Conversely, if you purchase a note at a premium, you should consider the risk that a faster than anticipated rate of principal payments on your note could result in an actual yield that is less than the anticipated rate of principal payments on your note could result in an actual yield that is less than the anticipated rate of principal payments on your note could result in an actual yield that is less than the anticipated yield.

-Receivables that fail to comply with laws, or changes to laws, may be unenforceable, which may result in losses on your investment.
 Each of the depositor and CNH Industrial Capital America LLC will make representations and warranties relating to the receivables' compliance with law and the enforceability of the related contracts.
 If there is a breach of any of these representations or warranties that materially and adversely affects the interests of the securityholders in the related receivable, the trust's sole remedy will be to require the depositor and CNH Industrial Capital America LLC to repurchase the affected receivable.